rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 110 1 ‡a Austria.
 When a collection is known by the name of its collector, enter the record under the heading for that person or body.
-Optionally, follow the heading by the relator term “collector” in subfield ‡e or the relator code “col” in subfield ‡4.21 100 1 ‡a Purland, Theodocius, ‡e collector.
+Optionally, follow the heading by the relator term "collector" in subfield ‡e or the relator code "col" in subfield ‡4.21 100 1 ‡a Purland, Theodocius, ‡e collector.
 245 10 ‡a [Theodocius Purland collection of materials on mesmerism].
-21 For more information, see the guidelines in “RBMS Controlled Vocabularies: Relator Terms for Rare Book and Special Collections Cataloguing.”
+21 For more information, see the guidelines in "RBMS Controlled Vocabularies: Relator Terms for Rare Book and Special Collections Cataloguing."
 APPENDIX B. COLLECTION‐LEVEL RECORDS
 Descriptive 158 Cataloging of Rare Materials (Books) 240 field: Uniform title